mickbit/Docs/Whitepaper(EN).md

 SHARES max supply: 10000 Shares(NFT) (each token represent 0.01% of the total investor's shares).

+Valireum source of income:

+1: Game items sold to players each week, the money received will be divided between (35%)game dev, (40%)platform and (25%)GameShares holders(sold in the private sales).

+2: meshes, materials, animations, etc.. items and features sold to developers, the money divided between the platform(75%) and GameShares holders(25%).

+3: Advertisement income: divided between game dev(35%) and GameShares holders(45%) platform (20%).

 ## 3. Tokenization & Virtual Assets
 Valireum is a Virtual Universe which has three distinct digital assets, each one with unique attributes and different value.